All Essential Things You Need to Survive in Life – A Guide to Minimalism

 Accessories: Of course, you can’t go without the essential accessories: watch; hats for both when it’s cold and for when it’s too hot; belt or two; bowtie; wallet; backpack; travel bag.
 In total 9 items.

-I don’t know if you’re counting but your wardrobe can be composed by only 57 pieces.
+I don’t know if you’re counting but your wardrobe can be composed of only 57 pieces.
 How much do you own now?

 If you open Kickstarter now you will find at least 5 things you don’t actually need but you will immediately want.
 Thanks to the innovations in technology more people are now able to produce interesting products.

-Even though I love the idea of supporting creative people who are trying to make a difference, you don’t need more than 95% of the things produced in every category.
+Even though I love the idea of supporting creative people who are trying to make a difference, you don’t need anything from this site.

 Here’s a list of the gadgets you actually need in your life: